 Achieving each need leads to the total development of the individual.
 Perhaps the difference between these two religious concepts and psychology is the end of self-development: Example, Christianity and Islam see that self-development is a means toward serving God, while psychology view that self-development is an end by itself.

 To grow spiritually is to search for meaning.

 Religions that believe in the existence of God, such as Christianity, Judaism, and Islam, suppose that the purpose of human life is to serve the Creator of all things.
 Several theories in psychology propose that we ultimately give meaning to our lives.
 Whether we believe that life’s purpose is pre-determined or self-directed, to grow in spirit is to realize that we do not merely exist.
 We do not know the meaning of our lives at birth, but we gain knowledge and wisdom from our interactions with people and our actions and reactions to the situations we are in.

 As we discover this meaning, there are certain beliefs and values that we reject and affirm.
 Our lives have a purpose.
 This purpose puts all our physical, emotional, and intellectual potentials into use, sustains us during trying times and gives us something to look forward to—a goal to achieve, a destination to reach.
 A person without purpose or meaning is like a drifting ship at sea.

 To grow spiritually is to recognize interconnections.

-Yes to many it is a real challenge to grow in the spiritual sense when we are constantly bombarded by media, advertising and the many distractions that the modern world has to offer, that is hard for most people to take the time to be yourself rather than a product of today’s modern times.
+Yes, too many, it is a real challenge to grow in the spiritual sense when media, advertising always bombard us, and the many distractions that the modern world has to offer, that is hard for most people to take the time to be themselves rather than a product of today’s modern times.